College of Geosciences

-Degrees in Oceanography are available only at the graduate level.
-Atmospheric Sciences, Geography, and Geology & Geophysics offer BS, MS, and PhD degrees; a BA is also available in Geology.
+Atmospheric Sciences, Geography, Geology and Geophysics, and Oceanography offer BS, MS, and PhD degrees; a BA is also available in Geology.
 The College offers two interdisciplinary BS degrees through Environmental Programs: a BS in Environmental Studies and a BS in Environmental Geosciences.
 In addition, Geography offers a BS in Geographic Information Science and Technology and a BS in University Studies with a concentration in Geography.
 The College hosts a graduate program leading to an MS and PhD in Water Management and Hydrological Sciences.

 College of Geosciences faculty members participate in research on a broad front of both basic and applied subjects.
 The College is the Science Operator for the International Ocean Discovery Program, which is the largest geosciences research program in the world and explores the structure and history of sediments and crust beneath the sea floor.
 Other coordinated research programs in the College include the Geochemical and Environmental Research Group, the Center for Tectonophysics, Texas Sea Grant, the Berg-Hughes Center for Petroleum and Sedimentary Systems, the Center for Atmospheric Chemistry and the Environment and the Texas Center for Climate Studies.
 Field work takes both faculty and students around the world to learn about the wide range of environments and processes affecting Earth and its inhabitants.
 Consequently, faculty bring to their classes the excitement of discovery, state-of-the-art scientific equipment, a knowledge of useful applications to human problems, and good working relations with industry and governments, all of which can help the undergraduate prepare for a rewarding career.